Techiral/VibeFlow/README.md

 ## Supabase Schema (`supabase/schema.sql`)

 This file (`supabase/schema.sql`) contains the necessary SQL commands to set up your database. **You must execute this script in the Supabase SQL Editor** (see Step 3 in Getting Started).
-Failure to do so will result in application errors related to missing tables or functions.
+Failure to do so will result in application errors related to missing tables or functions (e.g., `relation "public.profiles" does not exist`).

 ```sql
 -- Content of supabase/schema.sql: